swiss-ai/posttraining/installation/docker-arm64-cuda/CSCS-Todi-setup/README.md

 ## Building the environment (skip if already have access to the image)

-> [!IMPORTANT]
-> **TEMPLATE TODO:**
-> After saving your generic image, provide the image location to your teammates.
-> Ideally also push it to team registry and later on a public registry if you open-source your project.
-> Add it below in the TODO ADD IMAGE PATH.

 ### Prerequisites

 * `podman` (Already installed on the CSCS clusters).
 Configure it as described [here](https://confluence.cscs.ch/display/KB/LLM+Inference)